-TYPE OF PROBLEM WHAT TO CHECK If check is OK, go to next check WHAT TO DO When check is not OK, refer to this column Spray Pattern Variations Spray tip worn beyond sprayer pressure capa- bility.
+TYPE OF PROBLEM WHAT TO CHECK If check is OK, go to next check WHAT TO DO When check is not OK, refer to this column Spray pattern variations Spray tip worn beyond sprayer pressure capability.
 Replace spray tip.
 NOTE: A smaller size tip will provide longer life.
 2. Check transducer (29) for wear or damage.
 2. Replace transducer.
-See page 30.
-3. Check pressure control (64) for smooth opera- tion.
+See page 29.
+Check pressure control (64) for smooth operation.
 3. Replace pressure control.
-See page 29.
+See page 28.
 4. Check Low output section, page 15.
-Motor Is Hot and Runs Intermittently 1.
-Determine if sprayer was operated at high pres- sure with small tips, which causes excessive heat build up.
-1. Decrease pressure setting or increase tip size.
-Be sure ambient temperature where sprayer is located is no more than 90°F (32°C) and sprayer is not located in direct sun.
+Motor is hot and runs intermittently Determine if sprayer was operated at high pres- sure with small tips, which causes excessive heat build up.
+Decrease pressure setting or increase tip size.
+Be sure ambient temperature where sprayer is located is no more than and sprayer is not located in direct sun.
 Move sprayer to shaded, cooler area if possible.
 3. Check motor.
 3. Replace motor.
-See page 25.
-Building Circuit Breaker Opens As Soon As Sprayer Switch Is Turned On.
-Check all electrical wiring for damaged insula- tion, and all terminals for loose fit or damage.
+See page 24.
+Building circuit breaker opens as soon as sprayer switch is turned on.
+Check all electrical wiring for damaged insulation, and all terminals for loose fit or damage.
 Also check wires between pressure control and motor.
-See page 25.
+See page 28.
 Repair or replace any damaged wiring or terminals.
 Securely reconnect all wires.
-2. Check for missing motor brush inspection plate gasket (see page 17), bent terminal forks or other metal to metal contact points which could cause a short.
+Check for missing motor brush inspection plate gasket (see page 17), bent terminal forks or other metal to metal contact points which could cause a short.
 2. Correct faulty conditions.
 Check motor armature for shorts.
-Use an arma- ture tester (growler) or perform motor test.
+Use an armature tester (growler) or perform motor test.
 See page 17.
 Inspect windings for burns.
 3. Replace motor.
-See page 25.
+See page 24.
 Check motor start board (47) by substituting with a good board.
 4. Replace board.
-See page 26.
+See page 25.
 CAUTION: Do not perform this check until motor armature is determined to be good.
 A bad motor armature can burn out a good board.
 Circuit breaker opens after sprayer operates for 5 to 10 minutes.
 Check 'Basic Problems - Electrical' on page 13.
-Building circuit breaker opens as soon as sprayer is plugged into outlet and sprayer is NOT turned on.
-1. Check ON/OFF switch (52).
+Building circuit breaker opens as soon as sprayer Check electrical supply with volt meter.
+Meter should read VAC.
+If voltage is too high, do not operate sprayer until corrected. is plugged into outlet and sprayer is NOT turned on.
+Check tightness of pump packing nut.
+Over- tightening tightens packings on rod, restricts pump action, damages packings.
+Loosen packing nut.
+Check for leaking around throat.
+Replace pump packings, if necessary.
+See page 20.
+3. Check for damaged motor.
+3. Replace motor.
+See page 24.
+4. Check ON/OFF switch (52).
 Be sure sprayer is unplugged!
 Disconnect wires from switch.
 Check switch with ohmmeter.
 The reading should be infinity with ON/OFF switch OFF, and zero with switch ON.
-1. Replace ON/OFF switch.
-See page 26.
-CAUTION: A short in motor circuit can damage switch and or motor start board (47).
-Check electrical supply with volt meter.
-Meter should read 105-125 VAC.
-2. If voltage is too high, do not operate sprayer until corrected.
-Unit will not run on gener- ator but does run on AC power Check the generator's peak voltage.
+CAUTION: A short in motor circuit can damage 4.
+Replace ON/OFF switch.
+See page 25.
+Unit will not run on gener- ator but does run on AC power switch and or motor start board (47).
+1. Check the generator's "peak" voltage.
 This sprayer will not run if the peak voltage is above 190V.
 Use AC power or a different generator